 (a) Foundation office:

 The Foundation's office is located in premises provided on a rent-free basis by PHSA.
 As the fair value is not readily determinable, this rental benefit has not been recorded in these financial statements.
-If these facilities were unavailable on this basis, the Foundation would have to rent similar facilities from another landlord.

 (b) Operations: